na-stewart/sanic-security/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Sanic Security is a suite of authentication, authorization, and verification tools designed for use with the [Sanic](https://github.com/sanic-org/sanic) web app framework.
+Sanic Security provides authentication, authorization, and verification for applications built with the [Sanic](https://github.com/sanic-org/sanic) web app framework.

 * OAuth2 integration